edwinandeka/generate-test/README.md

 # Titan JS README

-This is the README for "Titan JS".
-Used only if you are working with the Titan core framework.
+This is the README for "Jest Reporter - generator".
+Used only if you are working with the Jest and Angular.

 ## Features

-Add a menu in the explorer, it allows create the files need to a titan view (.html, .js, .css).
+Add a menu in the explorer, it allows create the file needed to test the component

-For example if there is selected a subfolder under your modules folder you will can to create a new view:

 ![test1](images/test1.png)